State of the Art Manufacturing Processes

 - Parts enter the thermolaminator.

-- The thermolaminator uses heat, vacuum, and positive membrane pressure to fuse vinyl to the part.
+- The thermolaminator uses heat, vacuum, and positive membrane pressure to adhere vinyl to the part.

-- Excess vinyl is trimmed off and glue residue removed from the finished part.
+- Excess vinyl is trimmed off the finished part.

 Membrane pressed parts and components we have pressed include: casework, over-bed trays, cabinet doors, bedroom furniture, sculpted wall panels, table tops, and more.